Poomsae Referee Rules in World Taekwondo

 If you’re passionate about mastering the art of Taekwondo Poomsae, we highly recommend the book “The Explanation of Official Taekwondo Poomsae II: Taekwondo Basics” by Ikpil Kang.
 This comprehensive guide provides invaluable insights and detailed explanations of Taekwondo Poomsae.

-With a rating of 4.6 out of 5 stars from 77 satisfied readers, this book is highly regarded within the Taekwondo community.
+This book is highly regarded within the Taekwondo community.
 It offers a wealth of knowledge on the fundamental discipline of Poomsae, helping practitioners enhance their technique, balance, focus, and mental discipline.

 By incorporating the teachings from “The Explanation of Official Taekwondo Poomsae II: Taekwondo Basics” into your training, you’ll gain a deeper understanding of the intricate movements, transitions, and meanings behind each Poomsae form.
 This book serves as an invaluable resource for both beginners and advanced practitioners, providing step-by-step instructions and visual references to improve your performance.